Rahul123223/Vite-E-Commerce-Clone-_Assignment/README.md

 7. User-Friendly Interface
 Clean, minimalistic design using Material-UI to ensure a visually appealing and intuitive interface.
 Easy navigation with clearly marked product cards, categories, and search options.
+8. Deployment on Vercel
+The app is deployed on Vercel for fast and reliable hosting, ensuring global availability.
+The app is optimized for both performance and scalability.
+Technologies Used
+React: Front-end framework for building the user interface.
 Vite: Build tool for fast development and optimized production builds.
 Material-UI: Component library for building UI using Material Design principles.
 React Router: Enables navigation between different pages (Product list, Product detail).